 The beam wing was one of the key implementations of F1’s major rule changes in 2022.
 It’s an important aerodynamic device for dealing with the issue of dirty air, but what exactly is the beam wing on an F1 car?

 The beam wing on an F1 car is a small wing at the back of the car under the main rear wing, designed to push ‘dirty air’ up and over the car behind.
-This is designed to allow them to produce cleaner air for the car behind, making the cars easier to follow and overtake during a race.
+This is designed to minimize the effects of dirty air for the car behind, making the cars easier to follow and overtake during a race.

 The beam wing has a very important job on modern Formula 1 cars.
-Beside producing cleaner air for the car behind, the beam wing is also crucial for rear downforce and allowing the diffuser to do its job properly.
-Below, we’ll discuss what the beam wing in F1 is and why it’s used.
+Besides reducing the amount of dirty air for the car behind, the beam wing is also crucial for rear downforce and allowing the diffuser to do its job properly.
+Below, I’ll discuss the beam wing in more detail and why it’s so important.

 What Does The Beam Wing Do In F1?